greiginsydney/Homebridge-cbus-installer/SETUP.md

 sudo -E ./setup.sh copy
 ```

-40. If the script exits with "Done" immediately, the mostly likely reason is that you've not given homebridge enough time to populate the my-platform.json file.
+40. If the script exits with "Done" immediately, the mostly likely reason is that you've not given Homebridge enough time to populate the my-platform.json file.
 Wait a couple of minutes and try again.
 ```txt
 sudo -E ./setup.sh copy
 Done